 Built on six core courses over two years of study, we challenge students to create original works that often traverse the supposed lines separating documentary from other modes of address.
 In addition, students build skills from a range of electives available within our department and across the wide course offerings at Northwestern.
 They also enjoy career-launching connections and mentorship via one-on-ones with visiting artists, internships across the globe, and our Northwestern board of film professionals.

-All students are awarded $5,000 to help finance thesis works, along with a guaranteed – and generously funded – graduate assistantship for one academic quarter, working either as a teaching or research assistant.
+All students are awarded $5,000 to help finance thesis works.
+What’s more, starting with the 2022 admissions cycle, all MFA students who are accepted into the program will receive full funding for both years, including full tuition support and a generous stipend each quarter.
+MFA students will also gain valuable teaching experience as teaching assistants for undergraduate courses and/or develop research skills as a graduate assistant to a faculty member.
 Additional funding in past years has also been provided by the Hoffman Documentary Media Graduate Scholarship Fund, the Time Warner Foundation’s Next Generation Grant and Northwestern’s Graduate School.